-Police/Fire/Ambulance (Emergency): 911

-Police/Fire/Ambulance (non-Emergency): 708-366-7125
+- Police/Fire/Ambulance (Emergency): 911 - Village of River Forest Police/Fire/Ambulance (non-Emergency): 708-366-7125

-The Title IX Coordinator and the Campus Security Department are available to assist students with making contact with appropriate law enforcement authorities.
-(For more information on the extent of a particular law enforcement agency's reporting obligations to other entities or its ability to protect an individual's privacy or have confidential communications during the criminal complaint process, contact the appropriate law enforcement agency.)
+The Title IX Coordinator and the Campus Safety Department are available to assist students with making contact with appropriate law enforcement authorities.
+For more information on the extent of a particular law enforcement agency's reporting obligations to other entities or its ability to protect an individual's privacy or have confidential communications during the criminal complaint process, contact the appropriate law enforcement agency.

 In addition to having the option of pursuing a criminal complaint, individuals also have the right to request that law enforcement issue emergency protective restraining orders or to pursue such orders through the court process.
 The University can assist parties who wish to do so.
 Individuals who receive emergency or permanent protective or restraining orders through a criminal or civil process should notify the Title IX Coordinator so that the University can work with the individual and the subject of the restraining order to manage compliance with the order on campus.
-For more information about such orders see: How Illinois Can Protect You from Stalking: Illinois Orders of Protection and No Contact Orders at https://illinoisattorneygeneral.gov/women/IllinoisLawCanProtectYouFromStalking.pdf.
+For more information about such orders see: